 By Theo van de Kletersteeg

-Canadian Sailings has recently completed a study comparing financial and other performance data related to federally-operated Canadian ports from 2011 to 2012.
-Ports of Toronto and Oshawa were not included in the study.
-Toronto was not included because its financial statements include the operations of Toronto Island Airport, and are therefore not comparable to those of other ACPA ports.
-Oshawa was not included because we lacked comparative data for 2011 before it became a Port Authority.
-The study is meant to provide comparative data for the benefit of the management teams of the various ports, which may find actionable items among the data.
+Canadian Sailings has recently completed a study comparing financial and other performance data related to federally-operated Canadian ports from 2012 to 2013.
+Port of Toronto was not included in the study because its financial statements include the operations of Toronto Island Airport, and are therefore not comparable to those of other ACPA ports.

 What is the profile of a “typical” ACPA Port?

 There is no “typical” ACPA Port because each port is significantly different from the next, resulting from geographic location, size and economic opportunity.
-Moreover, with Vancouver handing some 40 per cent of all ACPA cargo handled, but responsible for almost two thirds of the comprehensive income generated by all ACPA ports, Vancouver’s stats swamp everyone else’s.
-Recognizing those limitations, and eliminating only Oshawa from the calculations because of insufficient data for 2011, a “typical” ACPA port handled 19.2 million tonnes of cargo in 2012, up 2.4 per cent from 2011, producing revenues of $28.9 million, up 5.6 per cent from 2011, and an operating profit of $7.9 million, up 3.6 per cent from 2011.
-At $9.0 million, 2012 “comprehensive” income topped 2011’s comprehensive income of $4.6 million by 94.9 per cent.
-At $303,363, CEO pay was 4.5 per cent higher than in 2011.
-“Comprehensive” return on assets stood at 5.2 per cent in 2012, while “comprehensive” return on equity was 7.0 per cent.
+Moreover, with Vancouver handing some 45 per cent of all Canadian federal Ports, and responsible for almost two thirds of the comprehensive income generated by all ACPA ports, Vancouver’s stats swamp everyone else’s.
+Recognizing those limitations, an “average” ACPA port handled 18.3 million tonnes of cargo in 2013, up 1.3 per cent from 2012, producing revenues of $29.2 million, up 6.8 per cent from 2012, and an operating profit of $8.4 million, up 0.9 per cent from 2012.
+At $10.7 million, 2013 “comprehensive” income topped 2012’s comprehensive income of $6.7 million by more than 60 per cent.
+At $296,063, CEO pay was 1.1 per cent higher than in 2012.
+“Comprehensive” return on assets stood at 5.9 per cent in 2013, up from 5.2 per cent in 2012.
+“Comprehensive” return on equity was 8.2 per cent in 2013, up from 7.0 per cent in 2012

 Smallest and largest

-Saguenay, the smallest in terms of tonnage, produced $86,900 of “comprehensive” net profits on revenues of $1.8 million in 2012.
-At $6.16, its revenues per tonne of cargo were the highest, and enabled it to afford the highest employee cost per tonne of cargo, $2.51.
-By contrast, Vancouver, the largest in terms of tonnage, produced “comprehensive” net profits of $89.7 million on revenues of $188.6 million.
-Its revenues per tonne of $1.52 were 2 per cent above the national average and at 24 cents per tonne, its employee cost per tonne of cargo was 29 per cent below the nationwide average.
+Saguenay, the smallest in terms of tonnage, produced $663,100 of “comprehensive” net profits on revenues of $2.1 million in 2013.
+At $7.84, its revenues per tonne of cargo was the highest, and enabled it to afford the highest employee cost per tonne of cargo, $2.62.
+By contrast, Vancouver, the largest in terms of tonnage, produced “comprehensive” net profits of $92.9 million on revenues of $211 million.
+Its revenues per tonne of $1.56 were 2 per cent above the national average and at 25 cents per tonne, its employee cost per tonne of cargo was 49 per cent below the nationwide average.

 Highest returns on assets and equity

-With a revenue growth rate of 40.2 per cent, Port of Prince Rupert underwent the most robust growth of any Canadian federal Port, well above the national average of 5.6 per cent.
-Quebec (16.8 per cent), Thunder Bay (13.4 per cent) and St. John’s (13.0 per cent) also showed strong growth.
-Three Port Authorities reported declining revenues.
+With a revenue growth rate of 15.9 per cent, Oshawa underwent the most robust growth of any Canadian federal Port, well above the national average of 6.8 per cent.
+Saguenay (15.1 per cent), Port Alberni (13.2 per cent) and Vancouver (11.8 per cent) also showed strong growth.
+Five Port Authorities reported declining revenues.

-Employee cost to move one tonne of cargo (see figure 4)
+Employee cost to move one tonne of cargo, and “all-in” costs

-Revenues per tonne and operating income per tonne (see figure 5 and 6)
+Revenue per tonne and operating income per tonne

-Average operating income per tonne of cargo remained unchanged between 2011 and 2012 at $0.43/tonne.
+Average operating income per tonne of cargo remained unchanged between 2012 and 2013 at $0.46/tonne.
 However, results for individual Port Authorities varied widely.

-Only three ports do not own an investment portfolio from which they derive investment income, or own one that produces insignificant income.
-Comparing 2012 to 2011, aggregate investment income remained unchanged at $7.3 million.
-With investment income of $3.8 million, Port of Montreal generated by far the highest investment income, followed by Port of Thunder Bay ($762,200).
+Comparing 2013 to 2012, aggregate investment income remained unchanged at $7.3 million.
+With investment income of $3.6 million, Port of Montreal generated by far the highest investment income, followed by Port of Thunder Bay ($685,900).

-In 2012, aggregate net capital expenditures of all federal ports rose sharply from $156.5 million to $202.9 million, representing an addition to the combined asset base of 7.4 per cent.
+2013 was a year of high levels of capital expenditures.
+Whereas in 2012, aggregate net capital expenditures of all federal ports rose sharply from $156.5 million to $202.8 million, those amounts were relatively minor compared to $407.7 million spent on net capital expenditures in 2013.
 It should be noted that the reported capital expenditures are only those that, from an accounting point of view, were paid for or were the obligation of individual Port Authorities, and do not include capital expenditures paid for by way of grants or contributions from federal or provincial governments.
-The largest year-over-year increases in capital expenditures were incurred by Saint John (355 per cent), Prince Rupert (183 per cent), and St. John’s (130 per cent).
-Relative to their total asset base, the largest investments were made by Port Alberni (21.8 per cent), Sept Iles (13.9 per cent), and Saguenay (10.2 per cent).
+The largest year-over-year increases in capital expenditures were made by Vancouver ($83.9 million), Sept-Îles ($62.5 million), and Prince Rupert ($44.6 million).
+The largest capital expenditures (relative to the size of its operations) were undertaken by Saguenay ($29.7 million in 2013 versus $$2.3 million in 2012).

 Salaries, wages and benefits

-During 2012, salaries, wages and benefits grew by an average rate of 4.6 per cent.
-However, on a per tonne basis, compensation rose by a more modest 2.2 per cent during 2012.
+During 2013, salaries, wages and benefits increased sharply by an average rate of 8.6 per cent, far greater than average compensation in Canada in 2013.
+On a per tonne basis, compensation rose by just over 7 per cent.

 CEO pay and Board compensation